Refrigerator Power Consumption Calculator

 Many people make this mistake.
 Trust me, this is the worst thing they can do with a refrigerator.

-The refrigerator consumes a lot of power to cool it down.
-Not only that, hot items can damage the glass shelves as well.
-Glass shelves are not designed to withstand extreme temperature variations.
+The refrigerator consumes a lot of power to cool itself down.
+Hot items can also damage the glass shelves, which are not designed to withstand extreme temperature variations.

-The best practice is that, keep the items outside until it cools down to room temperature and then keep them inside the refrigerator
+The best practice is to keep the items outside until they cool down to room temperature and then keep them inside the refrigerator.

 Conclusion: Refrigerator Power Consumption Calculator

-Refrigerator Power Consumption Calculator is a simple calculator to give you an idea of how much power does a refrigerator use so that you can make an informed purchase decision.
+Refrigerator Power Consumption Calculator is a simple tool that gives you an idea of how much power a refrigerator uses, enabling you to make an informed purchase decision.